droark/WebServer-JSON-Hex/README.md

 Apache 2.x was chosen because it's the default deployment on Ubuntu.
 Some might argue that nginx is a better choice these days.
 Whether or not nginx is better, this project is designed to be deployable with as little manual operation by the user as possible.

+Whoosh isn't strictly necessary to search a DB.
+It just makes searching a bit more convenient.
+If you're willing to use SQLAlchemy's API to generate SQL queries, or to directly write SQL queries, you can skip Whoosh.
+The only advantages to Whoosh are that queries are a bit easier to understand, and you don't have to worry about some of the nuances of SQLAlchemy (e.g., save the query output from fetchall(), as [fetchall() will fail if you call it directly again](http://docs.sqlalchemy.org/en/latest/core/connections.html?highlight=fetchall#sqlalchemy.engine.ResultProxy.fetchall)).

 A script (db_migrate.py) has been included to accommodate cases where the DB view is changed.
 It shouldn't be needed but is included as a courtesy.